What Is Indian Drainage System?

-- It flows in a rift valley towards the west between the Vindhyan range in the north and the Satpura range in the south.
+- It flows in a rift valley towards the west between the Vindhya range in the north and the Satpura range in the south.
 Narmada houses the ‘Dhuandhar Falls’ in Jabalpur.

 - It drains into the Arabian sea near the Gulf of Khambhat, south of Bharuch city of Gujarat and forms a broad 27 km estuary (unlike east-flowing rivers which form deltas).

 - It is the longest west-flowing river in India and the largest flowing river of the state of Madhya Pradesh.